DTAA membership levels

 1. Clinical Member (PACFA)

 This is the highest level of professional recognition attainable by a DTAA Professional Member.
-It is awarded by PACFA (The Psychotherapy and Counselling Federation of Australia) to those professionals who have undergone a rigorous application process in which their training, qualifications and supervised experience have been verified as meeting PACFA’s standards, and meet PACFA’s annual registration renewal requirements.
+It is awarded by PACFA (Psychotherapy and Counselling Federation of Australia) to those professionals who have undergone a rigorous application process in which their training, qualifications and supervised experience have been verified as meeting PACFA’s standards, and meet PACFA’s annual registration renewal requirements.
 Members achieving this level are permitted to use the post-nominal PACFA (Clinical) in their CV and signature block.

 Find DTAA members at this level on PACFA’s National Register.